what happens when you set boundaries in a relationship

 defending yourself from bullies

-Defending yourself from bullies can be terrifying and if you’re anything like me, you’re researching ways to protect yourself properly.
+Defending yourself from bullies can be terrifying, and if you’re anything like me, you’re researching ways to protect yourself properly.
 Having once been right where you are now, I’m giving you the most successful self-protection techniques you need to know and that I and many other overcomers of bullying swear by.

-You will learn all about defending yourself from bullies, using best remedies that I and several other targets have taken to free ourselves from bullying once and for all.
+You will learn all about defending yourself from bullies, using the best remedies that I and several other targets have taken to free ourselves from bullying once and for all.

-This post is all about defending yourself from bullies, providing you the steps that every young victim of bullying must know.
+This post is all about defending yourself from bullies, providing you with the steps that every young victim of bullying must know.

 Defending yourself from bullies and how you do it.